 Understanding Coil Springs and Their Function

 Coil springs have long been utilized to stabilize vehicles around corners and over bumps and dips.
-They help keep the vehicle stable and all four wheels on the road.
+They help keep the car stable and all four wheels on the road.
 Historically, most vehicles used leaf springs, which worked well for heavier vehicles but resulted in stiffer suspension.
 Coil springs provide a greater range of movement.

 Causes of Coil Spring Breakage

-Springs are located near the wheels and close to the road, making them susceptible to corrosion and damage.
+Springs are located near the wheels and the road, making them susceptible to corrosion and damage.
 Although many springs are coated, this coating can deteriorate, leading to rust formation, cracks, and breakage.
 Additionally, severe bumps can break an already old and weakened spring.
 Repeatedly overloading your vehicle can put significant strain on your springs.

 Signs of Worn or Broken Coil Springs